pyjiang/pyjiang.github.io/README.md

 ### This site is forked from Trevor Bedford's lab (https://bedford.io) on github [pages](https://github.com/blab/blotter).
 Some layouts are modified from Drummond Lab (http://drummondlab.org) github pages template.

-I deeply appreciate their efforts in building such awesome website templates with mimimalist design with powerful functions, and easy maintanance for research labs.
+I deeply appreciate their efforts in building such awesome website templates with minimalist designs with powerful functions, and easy maintanance for research labs.